BethanyJep/copperhead-server/How-to-Participate-in-a-Hack-Tournament.md

  * To launch a GitHub repository in CodeSpaces, click the green **Code** button, then click the **Codespaces** tab and click "Create CodeSpace on main".

+> You can use VSCODE or any other IDE. however you will need to install all the requirements locally using `pip install -r requirements.txt`

 ## Step 2: Build your bot

 Use the file `mybot.py` in the copperhead-bot repository as a starting point for your bot.
 You can change the file name if you want, but definitely change the bot name in the code to match your team name, so the Host can recognize your bot during the tournament.